Parent article: Home Recording Studio Setup

 If you are already familiar with the software, feel free to skip ahead to the connection and physical setup section.
 In chapter one, I'll go over a basic intro to the program, what it is, what it does and how to obtain it.

 In short, GarageBand is Apple's music production and audio processing software.
 It's also a recording suite, with an emphasis on creating your own music, with or without instruments.
+If you're interested, Scott Watson has a great series of GarageBand tutorials here that includes a good overview segment.

 You have two different ways to obtain the software.